Rodney Carney

 Rodney Dion Carney (born April 15, 1984) is an American former professional basketball player.
-He played college basketball for the University of Memphis and was selected in the 2006 NBA draft by the Chicago Bulls and shortly afterwards traded to the Philadelphia 76ers.
+He played college basketball for the Memphis Tigers and was selected in the 2006 NBA draft by the Chicago Bulls and shortly afterwards traded to the Philadelphia 76ers.

 High school

 While at Northwest High School, The Indianapolis Star named Carney as Player of the Year.
 He also made the Indiana All-Star team.
 Outside of basketball, Carney was the Indiana state high jump champion in his senior year, with a personal best of 6 ft 11 in.

 College

 Early college career

 Carney made the Conference USA all-freshman team in 2002–03, his first season at the University of Memphis.
 In the same season, the Tigers made their first NCAA Tournament appearance since 1996, but the seventh-seeded Tigers lost in the opening round to Arizona State.

 In 2003–2004, Carney showed improvement in his stats.
 He needed surgery after suffering from a cracked bone above his eye, but he missed only two games.
 The Tigers again made it to the NCAA Tournament as a seven seed and won their opening round game against South Carolina before losing in the second round against Oklahoma State.

 Carney made all-Conference USA second team in 2004–05.
 He led the Tigers in scoring (16 points per game) and free throw percentage (73.3%).
 This season, the Tigers likely wouldn't reach the NCAA Tournament unless they won the Conference USA Tournament.
 The Tigers reached the final game against rival Louisville.
 They trailed 75–73 when freshman Memphis point guard Darius Washington Jr. was fouled on a 3-point shot with no time left.
 However, Washington made only the first free throw, and so Memphis lost.
 Carney had only 5 points and 3 rebounds in the game.
 In the 2005 National Invitation Tournament, Memphis defeated Northeastern, Virginia Tech, and Vanderbilt before losing in the semifinals to Saint Joseph's.